IIIF/api/source/api/content-state/0.9/index.md

 #### 2.3.4 URI-Encoding

 If the content state is a simple URI, it _MUST NOT_ be base64url encoded.
-It _MAY_ be uri-encoded (percent encoding, as defined by [org-rfc-3986][Generic URI Syntax, RFC 3986]), and a client _MUST_ accept it in that form.
+It _MAY_ be uri-encoded (percent encoding, as defined by [Generic URI Syntax, RFC 3986][org-rfc-3986]), and a client _MUST_ accept it in that form.

 #### 2.3.4 Protocol